SkywalkerSW5/piRoot/README.md

 piRoot will also let you run a virtual Raspbian image.

-To install piRoot, click this link, and run the file:
+To install piRoot, go to the wiki page.